23006111/FindMaximum/README.md

 2. Use the sort() function or max() function or use the for loop to find the maximum mark.
 3. Return the maximum value
 ## Program:
+1.Program to mark the maximum of marks using the list method sort
 ```
 Developed by:RAMYA P
 RegisterNumber:23006111